catalyst-cooperative/open-energy-data-for-all/episodes/data-validation.md

 ## Intro

-So we just wrote a little data pipeline... how do we know if it works?
+So we just wrote a bunch of code... how do we know if it works?

 First, we should know what "it works" means.
 Think about what you expect from the system - what do you think the output should look like?